ugo-nama-kun/nonpara_discrete_rl/README.md

 This is the experimental code of the non-parametric reinforcement learning with respect to the discrete state space and the discrete action space.

-The agent accepts ANY form of the action and the state representation as inputs (string, vector, and so on 😄).
+The agent accepts ANY form of the action and the state representation as inputs (string, vector, and so on 😄: NOTE: currrently a vector action have to be given as a string.
+The string is one of the universal interface 😅).
 If the environment is a finite-state MDP (explicitly or implicitly), implemented algorithms shoud find an appropriate solution (from the implication of the convergence theorem of RL algorithms 📖).

 ## Supported Algorithms
 - Algorithms